Lawrence station (CTA)

 Lawrence is an 'L' station on the Chicago Transit Authority's Red Line.
-It is an elevated station located at 1117 West Lawrence Avenue in the Uptown neighborhood of Chicago, Illinois.
+It is an elevated station located at 1120 West Lawrence Avenue in the Uptown neighborhood of Chicago, Illinois.
 The adjacent stations are Argyle, located about 1/3 mi to the north, and Wilson, about 1/4 mi to the south.
 Four tracks pass through the station, with a single island platform in the center of the tracks.
 Purple Line weekday rush hour express service uses the outside tracks and does not stop.

 Lawrence station is located in the historic Uptown entertainment district.
-Nearby attractions include the Aragon Ballroom, the Green Mill Cocktail Lounge, the Riviera Theater, and the Uptown Theatre.
+Nearby attractions include the Aragon Ballroom, the Green Mill Cocktail Lounge, the Riviera Theatre, and the Uptown Theatre.